 “This place is awesome.
 It’s like my grandma’s house!”

 Not surprisingly, our docents have a love of history, particularly of the Florence and Siuslaw Valley areas.
-They agree that being a museum volunteer helps connect them with visitors to the community.
-They find great pleasure in sharing knowledge of the exhibits, and pioneer life in the Siuslaw area.
-A chance to converse with visitors, hear what they may be interested in, and to learn where they’re from is among the most enjoyable part of being a docent.
-A glance at the guest book reveals visitors have come from areas both near (Springfield, Salem, Portland) and far (East Coast, Mid West, Canada, England, France, Puerto Rico, Rhodesia).
+They enjoy meeting visitors to share exhibit information and details of pioneer life.
+A glance at the guest book reveal visitors have come from areas both near (Springfield, Salem, Portland) and far (East Coast, Mid West, Canada, England, France, Puerto Rico, Rhodesia).

 Meet Our Docents